vtomyev/goatsplus/content/homepage/services.md

 ### Tree Removal

-We'll cut and remove any falling trees and cut/drop any tree with room to fall (no climbing or topping of trees).
+We'll cut and remove any falling trees and cut/drop any tree with room to fall.
 **All jobs must be quoted in person!**

 ![](images/tree_removal.webp)